What is heart failure?

 - increased urination at night

-By using your Heart failure zones chart, you can make it easier to monitor your condition.
+Visit Cardiac Services BC to access a heart failure zone chart that can make it easier to monitor your condition.

 Your doctor will take your medical history, examine you and have you take some tests to determine if you have heart failure and how it should be treated and managed.
 Doctors may use several tests and procedures such as:

 - blood test including BNP test (brain natriuretic peptide)

 - electrocardiogram (ECG)